Table of Contents

 Avoiding Insider Trading

-For example, if a company is about to report its earnings around the same time a lock-up period is set to end, insiders may have to wait for that information to be public before they can sell any shares.
+For example, if a company is about to report its earnings around the same time a lock-up period is set to end, insiders may be required to wait for that information to be public before they can sell any shares.

 Public Image

-Finally, lock-up periods can be a way for companies to keep up appearances.
-When those closest to the company hold their shares, it can signal to investors that they have confidence in the strength of the company.
+Lock-up periods can also be a way for companies to build confidence in their future performance.
+When company insiders hold onto their shares, it can signal to investors that they have faith in the strength of the company.

-If company insiders start to dump their stock, investors may get suspicious and be tempted to sell their shares as well.
-As demand falls, the price of the stock usually does, too.
+On the other hand, if company insiders start to sell their stock, investors may get nervous and be tempted to sell as well.
+As demand falls, the price of the stock usually does, too, and the company’s reputation may be damaged.

 What’s an Example of a Lock-up Period?